-- Leave your uncompleted registration without saving it by pressing 'continue'. - Submit your application unless you are completely satisfied with it and have answered all the relevant questions. - Submit more than one application per vacancy. - Use the browser 'back/forward' buttons to navigate between pages as this will log you out and may not save your application.
+- Leave your uncompleted registration without saving it by pressing continue. - Submit your application unless you are completely satisfied with it and have answered all the relevant questions. - Submit more than one application per vacancy. - Use the browser's back/forward buttons to navigate between pages as this will log you out and may not save your application.
 Please use the links in the left-hand menu.

-In completing your application, you will have access to Oleeo's technical online help centre who will reply within two working days.
-If you have any technical problems that cannot be resolved this way you will be directed to contact the College of Policing Senior Selection team for assistance.
+When completing your application, you will have access to Oleeo's technical online help centre, which provides assistance for common queries.
+If your query is still unanswered, you can fill in a 'contact tech' support form and the team will respond within two working days.
+If you have any technical problems that cannot be resolved in this way, you will be directed to contact the Direct Entry team for assistance.

-Common Oleeo Troubleshooting
+Common Oleeo troubleshooting